Punisher: Allies

 Despite wanting to work alone, the Punisher has a few supporting characters to help fight crime.
 Microchip, birth name Linus Lieberman, assisted Castle by building and supplying weapons and technology and providing friendship.
 However, Microchip ultimately turned against the Punisher, and the Punisher killed him.
 Lynn Michaels, a former police officer, briefly allied with the Punisher and worked as one of the first "female Punishers."
+Rachel Cole-Alves, a former marine created by writer Greg Rucka and artist Marco Checchetto, first appeared in Punisher #1 (2011).
+Her fiancé was killed at their wedding when the criminal organization the Exchange opened fire, sending her on a mission of revenge that brought her into conflict with Castle when both attacked the same gathering of Exchange leaders.
+After she later rescued Castle from another criminal group, Black Spectre, the two formed a working alliance.
+When Cole-Alves was subsequently tried for murder, she was defended by Matt Murdock before escaping from custody with Castle's help.
 Daredevil is sometimes one of the Punisher's reluctant allies, as well as his antagonist due to their different philosophies in crime-fighting.
 He also teamed up, in contingent circumstances, with Captain America, Black Widow, Wolverine, and Spider-Man.
 He does not usually join teams of superheroes, although at one point he was a member of Thunderbolt Ross's Thunderbolts.
+In this series, he has a romantic relationship with Elektra.

 Enemies

-Jigsaw is the one of the only recurrent villains that Punisher faces, because he kills his enemies as a matter of course.
+The Punisher kills his enemies as a matter of course.
+In 2011, an editor at Marvel revealed that between the mid-1970s and 2011 the character was responsible for the deaths of 48,502 people.
+Jigsaw is his archenemy.
 The Punisher pushed Jigsaw through plate glass, permanently scarring his face.
 Commentators have generally compared Jigsaw to the Joker.
 Generally speaking, the Punisher fights organized crime, particularly paramilitary drug dealers, rather than individual villains.
+Other recurring antagonists include Kingpin, Sniper, the Hood, the Russian, Ma Gnucci, G.W.
+Bridge, and Barracuda.